-Whenever a redevelopment is proposed and there are existing restrictions (eg. ROW widths), a brief engineering report shall be prepared outlining the long term benefits of working around the obstacles, or removing the obstacles and meeting the criteria of a new build.
+Whenever a redevelopment is proposed and there are existing restrictions (eg. ROW widths), a brief engineering report shall be prepared outlining the long term benefits of licy DEV001 Page 10 working around the obstacles, or removing the obstacles and meeting the criteria of a new build.